robinmetral/website/README.md

 Welcome to the source repository of robinmetral.com!

-This website is built with [Astro](https://github.com/snowpackjs/astro), styled with [Tailwind](https://github.com/tailwindlabs/tailwindcss), and typed with [Fern](https://djr.com/notes/junes-font-of-the-month-fern-text).

-The static assets are deployed to [Cloudflare Pages](https://pages.dev).
+This website is built with [Astro](https://github.com/snowpackjs/astro), typed with [Fern](https://djr.com/notes/junes-font-of-the-month-fern-text) and deployed to [Cloudflare Pages](https://pages.dev).